jaydeepborkar/Reading-List/README.md

 |[Is attacking machine learning easier than defending it?](http://www.cleverhans.io/security/privacy/ml/2017/02/15/why-attacking-machine-learning-is-easier-than-defending-it.html)| |To be read|

 Some of papers that I have enjoyed reading in the past!
+I'm very likely forgetting many other excellent papers that I have read.
 | Paper|
 |------|
 |[Adversarial Examples for Evaluating Reading Comprehension Systems](https://nlp.stanford.edu/pubs/jia2017adversarial.pdf)|